microsoft/botbuilder-utils-js/packages/botbuilder-http-test-recorder/README.md

 ### Recording HTTP traffic in the bot (Luis, Azure Search, and QnAMaker)

-This sample shows how to capture traffic from Luis, AzureSearch, and QnAMaker.
+This sample shows how to capture traffic from Luis, Azure Search, and QnAMaker.

 ```JavaScript
 const { BotFrameworkAdapter } = require('botbuilder');